HIV/AIDS and Lipodystrophy Treatments Part I: Treatments for Fat Gain

 There are different types of fat found in the body.
 Visceral fat is located deep in the belly under the muscle.
 Subcutaneous fat is the layer of fat just under the skin.
 Lipids are fats or fat-like substances in the blood, such as cholesterol and triglycerides.

 Lipodystrophy means abnormal fat changes.
 It is used to describe a number of potentially unhealthy changes including:

-HIV+ people with lipodystrophy can have both body shape changes and metabolic problems.
+People living with HIV (HIV+) who have lipodystrophy can have both body shape changes and metabolic problems.
 Some treatments can help with certain lipodystrophy changes, but no existing treatment gets rid of them all.

 Fat gain, especially visceral fat in the belly, can cause a number of problems.
 First, belly fat can make people feel badly about how their bodies look and can lead to depression.
 Many people living with HIV believe that the fat gain or fat loss of lipodystrophy marks them as HIV+ and increases the stigma they face.
 Second, additional belly fat can lead to bloating, tiredness, and heart problems.
-Fat gain not only affects the way people look, but it can also be harmful to your health.
+Fat gain can not only affect the way you look, but also be harmful to your health.

 Human Growth Hormone